hunter-teacher-cert/cohort-3-summer-work-AlanaY11/methods/04_csUnplugged.md

 IF you play a musical instrument, THEN snap your fingers, ELSE whistle IF your favorite monster in Minecraft is a zombie, THEN make zombie noises and movements, ELSE jump up and down

 * * *

-Done already?
-Looking to be xtra? (this is entirely optional... only if you see a place where an image could help in a big way, and you have some time to noodle with your markdown)

 A not-too-bad how-to guide for inserting images in your markdown: https://www.foxinfotech.in/2019/12/github-markdown-add-an-image-to-readme-md-file.html